 This year Goldsmiths’ Fair continues to celebrate the finest contemporary jewellery and silversmithing across the UK, with a strong representation of Scotland-based makers.

-Now in its fourth decade, the Fair will showcase the work of 136 jewellers and silversmiths at Goldsmiths' Hall in London providing a unique opportunity for collectors, curators, and jewellery enthusiasts to engage directly with makers.
+Now in its fourth decade, the Fair will showcase the work of 136 jewellers and silversmiths at Goldsmiths' Hall in London.
+The event provides a unique opportunity for collectors, curators, and jewellery enthusiasts to engage directly with makers.
 A programme of talks also provides a platform for discussion about the evolving trends in the jewellery world and the future of the craft.

 Image: Kelda Young / Photography by the artist

-For jewellers based in Scotland, this year’s event is an opportunity to showcase their creativity and craftsmanship on a national stage.
+For jewellers based in Scotland, this year’s event is an opportunity to showcase their creativity and skill on a national stage.

 Goldsmiths’ Fair 2024, Goldsmiths' Hall, London EC2V 6BN